yangh567/level4-project/template/plan.md

 4.try to get the required mutational signature features extracted.

 * **Week 14**

+1.discuss the project with supervisor and figure out the main goal of the project 2.deploy the method and approaches as well as the algorithms to accomplish the main goal 3.confirm the idea with the supervisor
+4.try to code on the project and finish it
 * **Week 15**
 * **Week 16**
 * **Week 17**